ronanyeah/bash-export/README.md

 how to move away from foreman for your environment variables and be a sick dev

 Step 1 -
-create a file in your project root folder called env.sh
+create a file in your project root folder called env.sh (or anything.sh)

 Step 2 -
 put env.sh in your .gitignore